 Jevons illustrated the improbability with a vivid example.
 Suppose a baker wants meat, but the butcher does not need bread -- he needs candles.
 The baker cannot trade with the butcher directly.
 He must first find someone who wants bread and has candles, trade for candles, then return to the butcher.
 This chain of intermediate trades is inefficient, unreliable, and only works when the baker can identify the correct chain of intermediaries.

 The problem scales poorly.
-In a market with many participants offering different goods, the chance that any two people have a reciprocal match drops sharply.
+In a market with many traders offering different goods, the chance that any two people have a reciprocal match drops sharply.
 The more diverse the marketplace, the less likely a direct swap becomes.
 Jevons saw this as an unsolvable limitation of barter.
 His answer was money.

 1875